How to: Upload (Advanced)

 while True:

-# Get the latest file path from our store.
+# Get the next available file from our store

 file_record = C2C_UPLOAD_STORE.get_file()